-What is a project feasibility study or report, and why should one be done in bioeconomy-related matters?
-A project feasibility study is an integral part of any due diligence process in any bio related project.
+The question often arises, “what is a project feasibility study or report, and why should one be done in bioeconomy-related matters”?
+A project feasibility study is an integral part of any due diligence process in any bio-related project.
 When a lender or investor considers putting money at risk, or when a company is considering an acquisition, new product line, or production site, they must consider all risks that may jeopardize the investment.
-When a project owner or developer is sourcing financing, especially for any type for a new project or new technology, they should be prepared with such a report when presenting their request to available lenders, investors, or boards of directors.
+When a project owner or developer is sourcing financing, especially for any type of new project or new technology, they should be prepared with such a report when presenting their request to available lenders, investors, or boards of directors.
 Understanding the exact bio market and the risks surrounding that market, as well as what might be done to mitigate those risks, is central to the success of any investment request and ultimately to the stability of the company.

 Some of the basic information and questions that should be answered in a project feasibility study include: